mrtrkmn/mrturkmencom.github.io/_posts/2020-11-24-download-release-youtube-playlists.md

 The limitations regarding to file sizes in releases, according to Github Statement here:[Distributing large binaries](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/distributing-large-binaries)

 Basically, a file size which will be uploaded to releases should **NOT** exceeds 2 GB.
-However, keep in mind that it is per file, there is NO limitation for overall size of release :).
+However, keep in mind that it is per file, there is **NO** limitation for overall size of the release :).
 It means that repository will be updated to split files into chunks if size of the file exceeds 2 GB.
-So, in case of 15 GB of playlist, it will be uploaded in 2GB chunks to releases.
+So, in case of 15 GB of playlist, it should be uploaded in 2GB chunks to releases. (- a feature which is NOT exists on **youtubeto** yet -)

 There are some more limitations: